WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. Allow longer contiguous bodies than
    [HTTP/2's 16MB frame limit](https://tools.ietf.org/html/rfc7540#section-4.2), and
 2. Use better compression than {{?RFC7541}} for the non-confidential headers.
+   Note that header compression can probably share a compression state across a single signed request/response pair, but probably cannot use any compression state from other responses.

 To help the PUSHed subresources use case ({{uc-pushed-subresources}}), we might also want to extend the `PUSH_PROMISE` frame type to include a signature, and